 Q. Should you buy a used hockey helmet?

 Never buy a used hockey helmet.
 Ever.
 When you buy a used helmet, you do not know how long it been used for or how many times it has been hit.
-The helmet can look new to you, and the price might look tempting, but it’s not worth the risk and you or your child’s safety should be the number one priority.
+The helmet can look new and the price might look tempting, but it’s not worth the risk and you or your child’s safety should be the number one priority.

 Q. Can you remove the ear protection?